 In our Federation we:

-Children follow golden rules and are rewarded each week with golden time.
+Children follow the School Rules and are rewarded each week with golden time.
 This is a time when children are able to participate in an exciting activity.
 Children collect individual rewards, which are stamped, on their stamp card.
 On completion of a stamp card, the teacher will complete a certificate for the child and both stamp card and certificate will go home so that the child may share his/her achievement with his/her parents.
-On completing five stamp cards a certificate from the Head will be awarded.

-Each week each member of staff will nominate someone for the golden folder – this can be for kindness, politeness, helpfulness, or hard work.
-These will be given out in assembly on Friday and placed in the golden folder in the library.
+Each week each member of staff will nominate someone for the Golden Folder – this recognises someone in each class who has followed our Christian Values most closely.
+These will be given out in assembly on Friday and placed in the golden folder in the foyer.

 We do not overlook or dismiss poor behaviour and deal with this using sanctions.
 Each class has a display of expectations and sanctions.
 Children are warned through a series of steps that their behaviour is unacceptable and will lose golden time as a result.